nattapong-c/dw-webboard-service/README.md

   yarn install
 ```

-Install and run MongoDB with Docker
+Install and run MongoDB with Docker (No need if start service by docker compose)

 ```
   docker pull mongodb/mongodb-community-server:latest